 With incredible natural beauty, lively cities, friendly people, fascinating historic sites and a unique blend of South American and European culture, Argentina has plenty to offer our adventurous volunteers.
-We’ve listed below some of the popular sites and cities that IVHQ volunteers can experience while on the IVHQ Argentina program.
+We’ve listed below some of the popular sites and cities that IVHQ volunteers can experience while on the IVHQ Argentina programs in Buenos Aires and Cordoba.

 Take a bus tour or guided walking tour to explore the historic center of Córdoba, exploring its many museums, monuments, churches, monasteries and ancient buildings, which retain much of the cultural history of the former Argentina.
 The traditional San Martin Square, the Cathedral, the Las Teresas Church, the Juan de Tejeda Museum of Religious Arts and the Jesuit Block (declared a UNESCO World Heritage Site) are the most distinguished buildings in the city.
 Complete your tour of this intriguing city with a visit to the Pasaje Santa Catalina, the Church of St. Catherine of Siena, the Church of San Francisco, the Plazoleta Ambrosio Funes and the imposing Teatro del Libertador General San Martin.